Library, Research, Streaming, and Writing Services

 - Created as a collaboration between the Libraries and the Writing Program, this resource provides important information to help students develop stronger writing skills.

 - The USC Libraries provide services, facilities, and technological resources in support of the university’s educational, research, clinical, artistic, professional, and community-service goals.
-The following policies, governing the use of the facilities and collections, reflect this mission.
+This includes access to a plethora of books, journals, newspapers, magazines, and other valuable resources including research guides on various topics such as APA formatting.

 - USC offers LinkedIn Learning as a free resource to all students offering video courses taught by industry experts in software, creative, and business skills.